PennyLaneAI/qml/glossary/automatic_differentiation.rst

 *Automatic* differentiation should be distinguished from other forms of differentiation:

-* *Symbolic differentiation*, where the actual equation of the derivative function is computed and evaluated, has a limited scope since it requires "hand-written" support for new functions.
+* *Symbolic differentiation*, where the actual equation of the derivative function is computed and evaluated; has a limited scope since it requires "hand-written" support for new functions.
 * *Numerical differentiation*, such as the finite-difference method familiar from high-school calculus, where the derivative of a function is approximated by numerically evaluating the function at two infinitesimally separated points.
 However, the approximation can be